nilsec/mtrack/README.md

     run_grid("./grid_search", n_workers=8, skip_condition=lambda cfg: False)
 ```

+Note that ilastik probability map generation is currently not support within the docker container.
+Thus it is recommended to extract the probability maps before outside of docker and simply pass their locations to ```track``` or ```generate_grid``` via the config or the parameter_dict respectively.

 4. Set best performing config parameters in mtrack/config.ini or write your own config file using the provided config as a template.
 Reconstruct microtubules via:
     ```python
     from mtrack import track